stevenwenxu/GER298/_posts/2017-02-22-libraries-in-germany.markdown

 Interestingly, the library also serves as a tiny museum where there are signs and open places where they show off the challenges the library has faced and how they dealt with them.
 This sign, "Paper decaying - the timed bomb in the library", explains the situation with old books.
 Something like this is not usually seen in libraries, but it serves well with its purpose - knowledge sharing.

 ![staat_oldbooks]({{site.baseurl}}/images-hq/libraries/staat_oldbooks.jpg)

+## Studying in the library

+I studied in the first library for several hours, just to experience what it's like to be surrounded by real local people.
+Comparing to all the tourist sites, the library is perhaps the most German place I've been to, since tourists don't go there, and no English is necessary.
+When I was studying there, it was extremely quiet, much quieter than the average library I've been to.
+Unless there are people coming or leaving, it just felt like I was the only one in the room.
+There wasn't anyone whispering, anyone who forgets to plug in headphones, or anyone who uses headphones but maximizes the volume so others could hear the music.
+Everyone must have really high self discipline.
+Thanks to the excellent environment, my study day was worth it.
+I got 13 marks higher than the average score in the exam I had to write right after the trip at 1-3am Berlin time (with jetlag).

 ## What's the deal?